jpcr9/EZfix/Readme.md

 Offline analysis reads supported Windows version, registry, event logs and boot configuration from a secondary Windows disk, once it is brought Online with a drive letter here.

+Recovery Actions - the only actions that can modify a secondary disk rather than just read it.
+Check / Restore Last Known Good compares the disk's Default and Last Known Good ControlSet and offers to switch, only if they differ.
+List Recent Updates and Remove show installed update packages and allow removing one by its exact name - useful when a specific update is suspected of causing a boot or startup problem.
+Removal has no undo inside EZfix; the only way back is reinstalling the update.

 **Evidence** - category-based exports (Network, Auth, App, OS, Other) for investigation outside EZfix, for either this PC or a secondary disk mounted in Disk Investigation.
+Also includes an open-ended Performance + Logs Capture: start it, reproduce a problem, then stop it to get CPU/memory/disk samples correlated with any errors logged during that same window.

-**More** - a quick-reference toolbox of handy tools by category (Network is the only category built out today): what each tool is for, easy setup, a couple of commands to try, and a link to its own official docs for anything deeper.
+**More** - a quick-reference toolbox of handy tools by category (Network, Auth, App, OS, Other): what each tool is for, easy setup, a couple of commands to try, and a link to its own official docs for anything deeper.

 ## Requirements and behavior